 Meals: Breakfast Lodging: Hotel Rey Don Felipe (or similar)

-Enjoy a guided kayaking or horseback riding trip this morning.
+Make your way back to Agua Fresca Bay this morning.
+This time you'll enjoy a kayaking trip on the beautiful blue waters.
 Then the afternoon is free for exploring in and around Punta Arenas, on your own.
 Head back to your hotel to rest up for traveling to Torres del Paine National Park and your trekking adventure.

 Ferdinand Magellan monument, Punta Arenas